AlgyJr/ios_guides/Showing-a-progress-HUD.md

 ### Setting Up the Podfile

-Since this project previously did not use **[CocoaPods](http://guides.codepath.com/ios/CocoaPods)**, use `pod init` to create a template **Podfile**.
+We'll start by doing `pod init` to create a template **Podfile**.
 It should contain some lines at the top, lets uncomment them so they look like below:

     platform :ios, "8.0"
     use_frameworks!